Time to Explore the Hauraki Plains and Shorebird Coast

 A Fun Family Road Trip Exploring the Hauraki Plains and Shorebird Coast

 From Auckland heading south to Hauraki Plains and the Shorebird Coast, consider taking the Pacific Coast Highway.
-It is a preferred alternative route to the state highway and a great way to start a road trip.
+It is a preferred scenic route to the state highway and a great way to start a road trip.
 The picturesque drive offers spectacular views, pleasant rest stops and minimal traffic.
 The journey takes approximately an hour and traverses rural communities, gently winding roads and rolling hills before opening out onto the long flat expanse of the Shorebird Coast.

 Kaiaua is an idyllic fishing village and ideal spot for families to stop for fish and chips at the Kaiaua Fisheries and Takeaways or icecreams from the iconic hot pink Kaiaua Dairy directly across the road from the large wooden children’s playground on the waterfront.

 Further down the road, call into the Pukorokoro Miranda Shorebird Centre to discover some of New Zealand’s amazing birdlife.
 With numbers of shorebirds often exceeding 10,000 in the area, it is an extraordinary experience to gaze skyward and witness vast colonies of birds coming in to land along the wetlands.